jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 You can see it in action at our [nestedmodel-example](/examples/nestedmodel).

-Keep in mind that your annotated classes have to be in your `commonMain` source-set otherwise the automatic generation of the lenses will not work!
+Keep in mind that your annotated classes have to be in your `commonMain` source-set, otherwise the automatic generation of the lenses will not work!

 Have a look at the [validation-example](/examples/validation) to see how to set it up.

 This will also help you define a multiplatform project for sharing your model and validation code between the browser and backend.

-### Destructuring complex Models with mapped `Store`s and `Lense`s
+### Destructuring Complex Models With Mapped `Store`s and `Lense`s

 Having a `Lens` available which points to some specific property makes it very easy to get a `Store` for that property from an original `Store` of the parent entity: